-During the three months ended January 31, 2018:
+During the nine months ended July 31, 2018:

 In January 2018, the Company issued 500,000 units pursuant to the Voigtberg property agreement (Note 6).
-Each unit is comprised of one common share and one-half share purchase warrant which will entitle the holder of each full warrant to acquire an additional common share of the Company price of \$0.22 per share for a period of 60 months.
+Each unit is comprised of one common share and one-half of one share purchase warrant, with each full warrant entitling the holder to acquire one additional common share of the Company at the exercise price of \$0.22 for a period of 60 months.
 The common shares were valued at \$70,000 and the warrants were valued at \$32,723.